rabbitstack/fibratus/CONTRIBUTING.md

 ## Introduction

 1. **You're familiar with [Github](https://github.com), git, and the pull request workflow**
-2. **Make sure you've read Fibratus [docs](https://www.fibratus.io)**
-3. If you got an idea about some feature that's not currently in the backlog, please create the [feature request](https://github.com/rabbitstack/fibratus/issues/new) first.
+2. If you got an idea about some feature that's not currently in the backlog, please create the [feature request](https://github.com/rabbitstack/fibratus/issues/new) first.
 The feature request should precisely describe the scope, requirements, and the motivation for the intended changeset

 ## Your First Contribution